ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-order-procedure.md

     * The **Included services** category lists the services that are included in your order.
     * The **Recommended services** category lists the services that IBM recommends to fully use your resources.
     * If you want to deploy an add-on service, toggle its switch on and review the service settings.
 If configuration is required, click **Edit**, then complete the edits and click **Save**.
 For more information about specific settings for a service, see the corresponding topic for ordering the service.
-1. On the **Summary** pane, review the instance settings and the estimated price.
+1. On the **Summary** panel, review the instance settings and the estimated price.
    * To save the settings as a new configuration template without placing an order, click **Save configuration**, enter a name for the configuration, and click **Continue**.
    * To save the updates to a saved configuration, click **Save configuration**, select **Modify current configuration**, and click **Continue**.
    * To save the updates to a new saved configuration, click **Save configuration**, select **Create new configuration**, enter a new name for the configuration, and click **Continue**.